stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   the trigger input again.
 Tipsy input is only supported on the first trigger input, so — like `trig.sendTipsy()` — there is no port argument.

-  While the trigger input is claimed, it stops behaving as a trigger:
-  `rack.onTrigger` doesn't fire, `trig.getTicks()` doesn't advance, and `trig.isHigh()`/`trig.isLow()` on channel 1 read `0` — the encoded
-  voltages are protocol, not a gate a script should act on.
+  While the trigger input is claimed, it stops behaving as a trigger on channel 1: `rack.onTrigger` doesn't fire and `trig.getTicks()` doesn't advance there, and `trig.isHigh()`/`trig.isLow()` on channel 1 read `0` — the encoded voltages are protocol, not a gate a script should act on.
   Other channels are unaffected.
 A Tipsy stream would otherwise fire `rack.onTrigger` continuously as the encoded voltages cross the trigger threshold.
   ```js
   rack.onLoad = function() {
       trig.enableTipsyIn();        // decode from the trigger input